developers

 Picasso

 Picasso is another great image library for Android.
 It's created and maintained by Square, a company that is heavily dependent and contributor to the open source world, that caters to image loading and processing.
 By using Picasso, the process of displaying images from external locations is simplified.
-Picasso supports complex image transformations, automatic caching to disk, ImageView recycling, and download cancellation in an adapter.
+Picasso supports complex image transformations, automatic caching to disk,

 The library handles every stage of the process.
 It starts by handling HTTP requests and also handles the caching of the image.
 Just as Glide does.